Montgomery St. Peter Montgomery St. Peter

 Port Douglas.
 A coastal town located between the Great Barrier Reef and Daintree Rainforest.
 It’s a popular place with access and excursions to both natural wonders.

 • Macrossan Street.
 The Main Street through Port Douglas.
-The jungelous boulevard is lined with vacation rentals, beachwear shops, clothing boutiques, aboriginal art gallery’s, sports pubs, cafes and restaurants.
+The jungelous boulevard is lined with vacation rentals, beachwear shops, clothing boutiques, aboriginal art galleries, sports pubs, cafés and restaurants.

 • Four Mile Beach.
 A lengthy tan sand beach lining the shores of Port Douglas.
 It’s a relaxing place for beach walks, sunbathing and swimming.
-There is a netted and guarded section with nearby the north end.
+There is a safety netted and guarded section with near the north end.

 Places to Eat & Drink